meireles/GitTutorial/cheat_sheet.md

 ##3.
 Exploring versions<a id="explore"></a>

 ### Repo History
-To view you repo's history, such as what the commits were, who commited and when, use:
+To view you repo's history, such as what the commits were, who committed and when, use:

 ```bash
 git log                       # See commit history